puppetlabs/puppetlabs-peadm/documentation/upgrade.md

 In the event a manual upgrade is required, the steps may be followed along by reading directly from [the upgrade plan](../plans/upgrade.pp), which is itself the most accurate technical description of the steps required.
 In general form, the upgrade process is as given below.

-Note: it is assumed that the Puppet master is in cluster A when the upgrade starts, and that the replica is in cluster B. If the master is in cluster B, the A/B designations in the instruction should be inverted.
+Note: it is assumed that the Puppet primary is in cluster A when the upgrade starts, and that the replica is in cluster B. If the primary is in cluster B, the A/B designations in the instruction should be inverted.

 **Phase 1: stop puppet service**